Bayesian cluster analysis: Point estimation and credible balls: Introduction

 We first focus on the problem of finding an appropriate point estimate.
 A simple solution is to use the posterior mode.
-If the likelihood of the data given the partition and the prior of the partition are available in closed form, the posterior mode can be estimated based on the MCMC output by the sampled partition which maximizes the non-normalized posterior.
-In practice, a closed form for the likelihood or prior is often unavailable, for example due to the presence of hyperparameters that cannot be marginalized.
-In general, the posterior mode can be found by reporting the partition visited most frequently in the sampler.
+If the marginal likelihood of the data given the partition, that is with all mixture component parameters integrated out, and the prior of the partition are available in closed form, the posterior mode can be estimated based on the MCMC output by the sampled partition which maximizes the non-normalized posterior.
+In practice, a closed form for the marginal likelihood or prior is often unavailable, specifically, if conjugate priors for the component specific parameters do not exist or are not utilized or hyperpriors are assigned to any hyperparameters.
+More generally, the posterior mode can be found by reporting the partition visited most frequently in the sampler.
 Yet this approach can be problematic, as producing reliable frequency counts is intractable due to the huge dimension of the partition space.
 In fact, in many examples, the MCMC chain does not visit a partition more than once.
-To overcome this, alternative search techniques have been developed to locate the posterior mode (\cite{Heller05}, \cite{Heard06}, \cite{Dahl09}).
-However, it is well known that the mode can be unrepresentative of the center of a distribution.
+To overcome this, alternative search techniques have been developed to locate the posterior mode (\cite{Heller05}, \cite{Heard06}, \cite{Dahl09}, \cite{RBL14}).
+However, it is well-known that the mode can be unrepresentative of the center of a distribution.

 Alternative methods have been proposed based on the posterior similarity matrix.
 For a sample size of $N$, the elements of this $N$ by $N$ matrix represent the probability that two data points are in the same cluster, which can be estimated by the proportion of MCMC samples that cluster the two data points together.
 Then, classical hierarchical or partitioning algorithms are applied based on the similarity matrix (\cite{Med02}, \cite{Med04}, \cite{RDGW09}, \cite{Molitor10}).
 These methods have the disadvantage of being ad-hoc.